 bot system.

-Therefore, due to technology development, digitalizaton banks need new forms of inter- action.
+Therefore, due to technology development, digitalization banks need new forms of inter- action.
 Moreover, younger generation is known to be more textual, messenger-friendly, and often voice interaction impacts negatively.
 Among possibilities, one of the most efficient is a chatbot.
 From customer perspective chatbot allows solving problems without spending time on waiting for a customer service and without repeating same question towards multiple con- sultants.
 From the banking side, more simple chatbots decrease costs on customer service and open the possibility to transfer hired employees into less digital fields that require specializa- tion.
 Furthermore, the same instrument may significantly increase client engagement and offer growth mechanisms.
 On the other hand, in order to achieve client engagement and use men- tioned growth mechanisms, bank has to take a massive amount of risk and costs.

 Regardless, banking sector should use openness trend and entire digital evolution in order to be in the market.
 Moving towards Open Banking helps banking to share work and risks in client interaction.
 Consequently, mentioned Machine Learning based chatbots can be done entirely by third-party providers and supported by them, if there are proper instruments done by bank that allows those to use.
 On the other side, third-party providers may not be able to do it entirely, but can offer certain blocks of logic.
 In this case, a bank has to build a chatbot and invest, but with the help of third-party partners.
 For a bank mentioned system would be a beautiful piece of a technology, a state-of-art, even though it will require lots of investments and time.